 This treatment delays red colour development, increases fruit firmness and fruit size, and delays the period of maximum sensitivity to rain splitting.
 Gibberellic acid-treated fruit is less likely to develop the postharvest disorder known as “cherry pitting”.

-There are now four registered products containing gibberellic acid - Activol, Falgro, Florgib 4L, GroSpurt GS-4 and ProGibb 40 SG.
+There are four registered products containing gibberellic acid: Activol, Falgro, Florgib 4L and ProGibb 40 SG.

 Activol contains 0.92 g of gibberellic acid per tablet.
 Dissolve 20 tablets in 1000 L water (20 ppm) and apply as a foliar spray 21 days before expected harvest.
 The fruit is usually in straw-coloured stage.
 Do not harvest with 21 days of harvest.
 Research in BC has shown ripening is delayed 4-5 days.